-The County Council's Annual Delivery Report and Performance Compendium 2021 is part of the Council's policy framework and, as such, required the approval of the full County Council at its meeting on 1 December 2021.
+The County Council's Annual Delivery Report and Performance Compendium 2022 is part of the Council's policy framework and, as such, required the approval of the full County Council at its meeting on 7 December 2022.
 The documents provide performance data which will help the Council and its partners to ensure services continue to meet standards, provide value for money and that outcomes are being achieved for local people.
 It is best practice in performance management, and part of the Council's Internal Governance Framework, to undertake a review of overall progress at the end of the year and to benchmark performance against comparable authorities.
 It is also good practice to produce an annual performance report and ensure that it is scrutinised, transparent, and made publicly available.

 The Annual Delivery Report described delivery, progress with implementing agreed plans and strategies, and achievements over the previous 12 months.
-It largely focused on performance against County Council priorities for community outcomes as set out in its Strategic Plan 2018-22 and other main service strategies.
-The Report also included information on the Council's significant ongoing response to the Covid-19 pandemic, the emergent implications for service demand and outcomes, higher levels of service and financial risk and work on service recovery.
-The Performance Compendium outlined the inequity in funding and the Council's Fair Funding proposals, transformation requirements and national and local service pressures, as well as detailed comparative performance metrics.
+It largely focused on performance against County Council priorities for community outcomes as set out in its Strategic Plan 2022-26 and other main service strategies.
+The Report also included information on the financial sustainability and the emergent implications for service demand and outcomes.
+The Performance Compendium outlined the inequity in national funding and the Council's Fair Funding proposals, transformation requirements and national and local service pressures, as well as detailed comparative performance metrics.